FTSE UK Index

 With this information to hand, you’ll find it far easier to analyse your recent trading performance.
 This will allow you to rectify mistakes and improve your strategy.
 Without a trading journal it could be many more months before you identify why and where you are going wrong.

-FTSE 350 predictions and rankings will continue to change.
+FTSE 100 and 350 predictions and rankings will continue to change.
 That change offers a snapshot of UK and international economic performance.
 For the switched on day trader, these indices and markets offer a tremendous opportunity to profit from the price fluctuations seen every trading day.
 However, if you want to join the FTSE winners, sitting on vast funds, you will need to follow the tips and strategy advice listed above, plus utilise the numerous resources available.